-Human Resources Department continues to take initiatives on all human resources matters while Human Resources Committee continues to function in accordance with its terms of reference.
+Personnel Department continues to take initiatives on all human resources matters while Human Resources Committee continues to function in accordance with its terms of reference.

 Recommendations related to Heads of Internal Audit Department, Compliance Department and RMD are submitted to the Audit Committee and RMC, where applicable, for endorsement.
-Discussions and recommendations related to other employees at managerial level made in the meetings of Human Resources Committee are submitted to the Group Human Resources Committee of Public Bank Berhad, the ultimate holding company of the Bank, and where appropriate, to the Nomination and Remuneration Committee of the Bank for endorsement while discussions and decisions related to non-managerial employees made in the meetings are normally noted in the Board Executive Committee of the Bank.
+Discussions and recommendations related to other employees at managerial level made in the meetings of Human Resources Committee are submitted to the Group Human Resources Committee of Public Bank Berhad, the ultimate holding company of the Company, and where appropriate, to the Nomination and Remuneration Committee of the Company for endorsement while discussions and decisions related to non-managerial employees made in the meetings are normally noted in the Board Executive Committee of the Company.

-The Bank adopted the Remuneration Policy in compliance with the Remuneration Guideline.
+The Company adopted the Remuneration Policy in compliance with the Remuneration Guideline.
+The Remuneration Policy covers the Company and its subsidiaries which are subject to the HKMA's consolidated supervision.
 The Remuneration Policy was initiated by the Human Resources Committee and approved by the Board.
 The Human Resources Committee also reviews and keeps abreast of the legal and regulatory requirements from time to time, and liaises with risk control units including risk management, financial management and compliance functions to strike a balance among sufficient staff motivation, sound remuneration packages and prudent risk management.
 Any findings and recommendations to be incorporated into the Remuneration Policy will be put forth to the Nomination and Remuneration Committee for consideration.
 Having discussed and agreed upon at the Nomination and Remuneration Committee, the revisions to the Remuneration Policy will be recommended to the Board for approval.
 The Remuneration Policy is subject to an annual review.

-The Bank's Remuneration Policy encourages employee behaviour that supports the Bank's risk tolerance, risk management framework and long-term financial soundness.
-The policy is established and implemented in line with the objectives, business strategies and long-term goals of the Bank and formulated in a way that will not encourage excessive risks taking by employees but allows the Bank to attract and retain employees with relevant skills, knowledge and expertise to discharge their specific functions.
-The Bank has considered the key risks, including market risk, credit risk, liquidity risk and operational risk, when implementing the remuneration measures, which are closely monitored by various management committees and working groups.
-The Bank considers and reviews the audit reports and various kinds of performance reports to take account of these risks in the remuneration process.
+The Company's Remuneration Policy encourages employee behaviour that supports the Company's risk tolerance, risk management framework and long-term financial soundness.
+The policy is established and implemented in line with the objectives, business strategies and long-term goals of the Company and formulated in a way that will not encourage excessive risks taking by employees but allows the Company to attract and retain employees with relevant skills, knowledge and expertise to discharge their specific functions.
+The Company has considered the key risks, including market risk, credit risk, liquidity risk and operational risk, when implementing the remuneration measures, which are closely monitored by various management committees and working groups.
+The Company considers and reviews the audit reports and various kinds of performance reports to take account of these risks in the remuneration process.
 Audit reports cover information on asset quality, credit risk management and operational risk management whilst performance reports state various kinds of business performance indicators such as delinquent rate, net impairment ratio, customer deposit, business growth, etc., which are useful for identification of current and future risks.
 The employees' performances in controlling these current and future risks are linked with their remuneration rewards.
-The Board will take the overall performance of the Bank, risk management, market trends, and other non-financial measures when deciding the performance bonus pool.
-This will be adjusted as and when the Bank considers appropriate.
+The Board will take the overall performance of the Company, risk management, market trends, and other non-financial measures when deciding the performance bonus pool.
+This will be adjusted as and when the Company considers appropriate.
 There is no change of remuneration measures over the past year.